antennapedia/antennapedia.com/src/thick/gen_blessed.md

 His pocket buzzed.
 The pattern meant it was Jamie.
 He took out his phone and thumbed it alive.
 "Yeah?"

-"Did you know that Nicola Murray is on the radio right and she doesn't sound like a cunting moron?"
+"Did you know that Nicola Murray is on the radio right now and she doesn't sound like a cunting moron?"

 Malcolm smiled, actually smiled.
 "A fucking miracle," he said.